mbuckler/youtube-bb/README.md

 cutting these videos down to the range in which they have been annotated.

-1. Edit `download.py` to point to where you would like your videos be downloaded to.
+Run `python download.py [DIR]` to download the dataset into the specified directory.
+If you don't provide a path, a directory named `video` will be created.

-2. Run `python download.py` in this repo's directory and wait (for quite a long time...)
+Then wait (for quite a long time...).

 ### Decode